The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 • Cannot be acquired later in the game

-• Automatically bypasses the Sneak requirement
+• Automatically bypasses the Sneak requirement for the grate

 The Dumb Flaw Problem